Datronizer/sheridan-vault/concepts/math/Scientific Notation.md

 \end{align}
 $$
 and these would all be equivalent.
 As you can see, all these numbers can be represented using 3 parts:
-- A decimal with a decimal point that "floats" around (significand)
+- A decimal with a decimal point that "floats" around (significand/mantissa)
 - A base of 10 (base)
 - An exponent of 10 (exponent)